toddy15/autocomplete-tailwindcss/README.md

     $ apm install autocomplete-tailwind
     ```

-2. Make sure to have the `tailwindcss` package listed as a dependency in your `package.json` file.
+2. Either install the `tailwindcss` package as a dependency in your `package.json` file or always enable autocompletion through the package settings.

 ## License